 - Digestive system discomfort, diarrhea

-If your pregnancy is further along than ten weeks, you will most likely have a surgical abortion.
-Between 10 and 15 weeks of pregnancy, the abortion provider will perform a vacuum aspiration.
+If your pregnancy is further along than ten weeks, you will most likely have a surgical procedure.
+Between 10 and 15 weeks of pregnancy, the provider will perform a vacuum aspiration.
 It is essentially a dilation and curettage (D & C) to remove the contents of your uterus.
 The uterus is cleared of all tissue through suction (vacuum) or a surgical instrument.

 After the 15th week, a dilation and evacuation (D & E) or dilation and extraction (D & X) abortion is performed.
-The abortion doctor inserts a tube attached to a suction machine to empty the contents of the uterus.
+The doctor inserts a tube attached to a suction machine to empty the contents of the uterus.
 After suctioning out the pregnancy, a curette or forceps are used to scrape any remaining tissue.

 Risks And Side Effects